gebi/sun-java6/README.md

 Changelog
 ---------

-6u31:
+*6u31*:

-- google appengine apps do not start anymore (timezone handling)
+- google appengine apps do not start anymore, timezone _defaultZoneTL_ does not exist anymore in 6u31 (http://code.google.com/p/googleappengine/issues/detail?id=6928)

-6u30:
+*6u30*:

 - no known problems